 Considering how many people are saying we should “lose weight, eat better and be more active” (as if every overweight person was a lazy, junk eating, careless slob), you would believe that we would be among the first target for all these inspirational fitness stuff, right?
 Guess again.

-So my “pseudo-clickbait” title is sadly true: it’s just as if plus-size people were not worthy of being inspired or motivated, even less worthy of inspiring or motivating others.
+So my “pseudo-clickbait” title is sadly true.
+It’s just as if plus-size people were not worthy of being inspired or motivated, even less worthy of inspiring or motivating others.

 When I started working out, back in 2013, I liked and followed a bunch of fitness/exercise motivation accounts on Facebook, Instagram, etc. I guess I thought this could be a good source of tips and motivation.
 After a while, I realized that I felt the “calling” on very few occasions.
 At some point, I even came to doubt if I had my place in these groups!

-And then I realized that ALL inspirational/motivational material is dominated by “standard sized” people!
+Subsequently, I realized that ALL inspirational/motivational material is dominated by “standard sized” people!
 From quotes about travel to messages about the importance of friendship, love, family, spirituality… Every topic is illustrated with the same handful of body types.

-And don’t even try to find one of these awesome/funny/snarky message t-shirts or tank tops in plus-size for women.
+Don’t even try to find one of these awesome/funny/snarky message t-shirts or tank tops in plus-size for women.
 They DON’T exist.

 Tell me what has become of my rights